joshuar/autocorrector/USAGE.md

   default list can be found in the `tools/scraper` directory of the source code repository.
 - You can add/remove corrections by copying the default list to `$HOME/.config/autocorrector/corrections.toml` and editing the file.
-Autocorrector, if running, will pick up the changes automatically.

 ## Other features